RichardRed0x/politeia-digest/issue-050.md

 Published Nov 26 by jy-p | 166 comments (+31)

-Final voting figures: 30,285 Yes votes, 2,743 No votes (91.7% Yes) - voter participation of 79% - a new all-time high! { right? }.
+Final voting figures: 30,285 Yes votes, 2,743 No votes (91.7% Yes) - voter participation of 79% - a new all-time high!

 The highest ever voter participation on this proposal exposed bug that prevented some votes from being cast.
 Around Dec 9 18:36 UTC the vote count surpassed 32,767 votes and hit an unintended internal limit.
 In the remaining ~25 hours of voting, clients were unable to cast their votes or start new vote trickling processes with politeiavoter (trickling that had started prior to the last ~25 hours could still continue).
 Importantly, the bug could not have changed the vote outcome, e.g. even if 8,752 remaining eligible tickets all voted No it would still pass with 79% Yes.
 The fix deployed with the [v1.3.1 release](https://github.com/decred/politeia/releases/tag/v1.3.1).
 See [#1605](https://github.com/decred/politeia/pull/1605) for technical details.